vagrant-libvirt/vagrant-libvirt/README.md

 The following example shows part of a Vagrantfile that enables the VM to boot from a network interface first and a hard disk second.
 This could be used to run VMs that are meant to be a PXE booted machines.
+Be aware that if `hd` is not specified as a boot option, it will never be tried.

 ```ruby
 Vagrant.configure("2") do |config|